Marc has the stats, Pau has wins in Gasols' playoff battle | FOX Sports

 George and Ed Mikan were the first brothers to battle in the playoffs, facing off in 1949, 1950 and 1953.
 In 1983, Bernard King’s Knicks played brother Albert and the Nets, while Chuck and Wesley Person played each other in 1996.
 Harvey Grant with the 76ers met Horace Grant and his Orlando Magic in 1999.
 A year ago, Dorell Wright with Miami played brother Delon and Toronto.

 Pau says it’s hardest on their parents when he plays his little brother.
-Even though they take pride in one son being a two-time NBA champion and another the league’s 2013 defensive player of the year, these games can be tough.
+Even though they take pride in one son being a two-time NBA champion and the other the league’s 2013 defensive player of the year, these games can be tough.

 “They don’t enjoy the games that we play against each other too much,” Pau said.
 “They suffer.
 They don’t want us to hurt.
 One is going to be happy after the game, one is going to be upset.
 So you feel for the one that is upset.
 It is what it is.
 Now we’re in the playoffs, everything gets a little maximized, magnified.”